Ever wish you could whip up a DIY board game on the fly?

 Let’s talk about board games with rules.

-When you think about play, you know it can take many different forms.
-This here is a game with rules.
+You know it can take many different forms when you think about play.
+This activity here is a game with rules.

 RELATED: Read about the different categories of play here.

-Games with Rules teach children to wait for their turn, play fairly, and most of all, how to lose!
+Games with Rules teach children to wait for their turn, play fairly, and how to lose!

 It sounds like a tall order.